Neighbors react after deer shot, 1 killed in Foothills community

 The other was still alive with an arrow lodged in its side so neighbors called Game and Fish.

 Tristianna Bickford, a spokesperson with NM Game and Fish, said, “So it can be really hard to see these especially if it’s in your backyard.
-And our officers is an update our officers were able to, to find the second year this afternoon.
+And our officers, it is an update, our officers were able to find the second deer this afternoon.
 And they were able to tranquilize her, remove the arrow, they treated the wounds and have released her.”

 Neighbors say that it’s common for wildlife to end up here in their yards, and they respect them.
-“Deer are part of, you know, our entire neighborhood, they, they’re very comfortable here, we’re comfortable with them,” said Gossage.
+“Deer are part of our entire neighborhood, they’re very comfortable here, we’re comfortable with them,” said Gossage.

 “There’s a time and place for hunting, this is not the place or time and also doing it in a cruel way.
 Just wanting to injure wildlife and killing them in a very in a very horrible manner,” said Idalia Lechuga-Tena.